 And it takes a whole lot more than just getting good grades or having extracurricular activities these days to stand out.

-So help your daughter gain sales skills now while the stakes are a lot easier to manage.
+Help your daughter gain sales skills now while the stakes are a lot easier to manage.
 What are her strengths?
 How can she best capture a customer’s attention?
-What does she observe captures other’s people attention?
+What does she observe captures other’s people’s attention?
 How can she showcase her own story best?

-Consider this example – I was out walking in the park this weekend.
+I was out walking in the park this weekend.
 It was an extremely hot and muggy day.
 And while I bought plenty of drinks for my daughter, I neglected to bring something for myself.
-A group of young teens passed me and mumbled something about selling some drinks while they quickly walked pass me.
+A group of young teens passed me and mumbled something about selling some drinks while they quickly walked past me.
 They had no signs and only a lone cooler at the back of their cluster.
-I didn’t understand what they were doing til they passed me.
+I didn’t understand what they were doing till they passed me.

-They had great sale skills.
+They had great sales skills.
 They pre-qualified me before they spoke a word.

 I chatted with them briefly and learned about the programs at their Center.
 A few more people stopped also.
-In pretty much every case, they continually sought out this group and volunteered to help in other ways once they realized what the cause was.
+In pretty much every case, they continually listened to this group and volunteered to help in other ways once they realized what the cause was.

 And without hesitation it was memorable.
 A good example of how sales skills can benefit.